 David Ham Apparel is an under-the-radar operation out of Mississippi that is producing very high-quality hunting clothes.
 They employ over 120 American workers.

 Darn Tough makes wool socks that are incredibly durable and can support any hunter.
 They have a hunting section on their website where you can browse all of their sock varieties that are specifically geared toward outdoorsmen.

 How to Find Hunting Clothes Made in the USA

 It can be very tough to find the country of origin for any product these days, so here are some tips for getting down to the bottom of everything from materials to assembly and labeling when searching for new hunting apparel.

-For all of our advice, check out our guide on how to find made in the USA products.
+For all of our general advice, check out our guide on how to find made in the USA products.
 Let’s dive into material sourcing specifically for hunting clothes.

 A lot of your fundamental clothing for outdoorsmen is made from cotton.
 While not the global leader in cotton production (that distinction belongs to China), the U.S. is a very stable producer of the crop, and you should have no problem finding American sourcing options.

 Unfortunately, if you’re looking at cold weather jackets and gear made with down feathers, it’s going to be tough to find brands sourcing those feathers from U.S. suppliers.
 Most of the goose-down feather industry is dominated by Canada, Europe, and Asian countries.
 There are a few options, though.
 For example, FORLOH sources their down from an Amish duck farm in Indiana.